Coronavirus: Rates support for businesses

 Rates relief for specific sectors

-In addition, the sectors hardest hit by the coronavirus pandemic will pay no rates for the full financial year up until 31 March 2021.
+In addition, the sectors identified by the NI Executive for a rates free period will pay no rates for the full financial year up until 31 March 2021.
 Those sectors are:

 - hospitality, tourism and leisure